jasminemathieu/Backup-and-Recovery/README.md

 ## Introduction

-This project covers the implementation of Azure Backup services and two methods of creating fail proof resource and data availability.
-This method provides a cost effective, secure and simple solution to back up and recover valuable data stored in the cloud.
-The result will be the high availability of resources and data.
+The Backup and Recovery project focuses on implementing Azure Backup services and two methods for ensuring fail-proof resource and data availability.
+By using this approach, we can achieve cost-effective, secure, and straightforward data backup and recovery solutions for valuable cloud-stored data.
+The ultimate goal is to maintain high availability for resources and critical data.

-### Components used to complete this project:
+### Components Used

+To complete this project, we utilize the following Azure components:

-- Azure Resource Groups
+    Azure Resource Groups: Organizational containers for managing Azure resources.
-- Azure Virtual Machine
+    Azure Virtual Machine: A scalable, flexible compute resource in the cloud.
-- Azure Recovery Services Vaults
+    Azure Recovery Services Vaults: Secure storage for backup data.
-- Azure Public IP Addresses
+    Azure Public IP Addresses: Enables communication with resources over the internet.
-- Microsoft Remote Desktop
+    Microsoft Remote Desktop: Facilitates remote access to virtual machines.

-## Setup
+## Project Setup

-We begin this project with the creation of a new virtual machine 'backup-vm'.
-Two new test items were created in the virtual machine's C drive, 'Test server' and 'backup sample' as reflected in the below image.
+1. Creating the Virtual Machine (‘backup-vm’):
+   -  Set up a new virtual machine named ‘backup-vm’
+   -  Within the virtual machine’s C drive, create two test items: ‘Test server’ and ‘backup sample’

 ![new vm items](https://imgur.com/Ta484UI.jpg)

-## Configuring Backup Services
+2. Configuring Backup Services:

-The backup and site recovery service was downloaded from Azure's Marketplace.
-The backup and site recovery service provides a cloud solution that ensures data, servers, virtual machines, and applications can be easily accessible from a replicated environment.
-I configured the first backup for virtual machine 'backup-vm' in the Recovery Service Vault with the Enhanced policy sub type chosen to automate full backups every 4 hours daily.
+    - Download the backup and site recovery service from Azure’s Marketplace
+    - This service ensures that data, servers, virtual machines, and applications are accessible from a replicated environment
+    - Configure the first backup for the ‘backup-vm’ virtual machine in the Recovery Service Vault
+    - Choose the Enhanced policy subtype to automate full backups every 4 hours daily.

 ![backup config complete](https://imgur.com/HbQzm8E.jpg)